donomii/Quon/README.md

 While compile-time type systems have many benefits, they have a massive drawback as well:  dealing with flexible data structures.
 Compile-time typed languages have immense difficulty dealing with JSON and the (moderately) complicated data structures that you tend to find being passed around in JSON.

 If you don't know  what the JSON structure will be ahead of time, then you have to dedicate thousands of lines of code, or complex libraries, to dealing with it.
-Quonverter uses a little bit of both, with boxes.
+Quon uses a little bit of both, with boxes.

-Boxes are complex data structures that can wrap any other type.
+Boxes are data structures that can wrap any other type.
 They are a "any" type, or a "varying" type.
-Most compile-time type systems only allow you to create a list of strings, or a list of integers, but not combine the two in list of strings and integers.
+Most compile-time type systems allow you to create a list of strings, or a list of integers, but not combine the two in list of strings and integers.
 But if you wrap your strings and integers in boxes, then you can mix and match them however you like.

 The drawback is that you have to box and unbox your values, but with compiler support, most of that can be automated.